alospeaks/cisco-dc-automation/LabGuide/section-6-1-nxtoolkit.md

 10. `./nx-show-l2bds.py`
 11. compare the results with step 1.

-Keep both of the terminal window open; use nxtoolkit terminal to run the python scripts and use the ssh session to switch to verify the configurations.
+**TIP** Going forward, keep both of the terminal window open; use nxtoolkit terminal to run the python scripts and use the ssh session to switch to verify the configurations.

 ### Exercise 5:  Create a Script that displays all the interfaces that have "operational state" as up.
 Video Demo